VakhoKontridze/VComponents/README.md

 UI Models are `struct`s with default values.
 They break down into 5 models: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.

-For instance, changing foreground color of `VPlainButton` can be done by passing an IU model.
+For instance, changing foreground color of `VPlainButton` can be done by passing an UI model.

 Not Preferred: